ortegaalfredo/ChristGPT/README.md

 - A Discord server with a online instance of Christ for testing is [here](https://discord.gg/raeft3whmn)

 We believe that by combining the wisdom of Jesus with the power of modern technology, we can create a Large-Language Messiah capable of automating and responding to several religious tasks such as praying or confessing.
-This AI will be able to understand complex human emotions and provide guidance on how to live a more righteous life.
+This AI will be able to understand complex human emotions, hear (and respond) to prayers and provide guidance on how to live a more righteous life.

 # Introduction